pacelliv/gas-estimator-eip1559/README.md

 Users will consider different gas bids depending on the relevance of the transaction, for that reason is important to offer a range of options to satisfy all needs.

 In this project we will build a gas estimator that complies with [EIP-1559](https://www.youtube.com/watch?v=MGemhK9t44Q) using Hardhat development framework and Ethers.js library.
-This gas estimator will make API calls to collect and track fee data from the network to programatically estimate different fee bids to include in a transaction.
+This gas estimator will make API calls to collect and track fee data from the network to programatically estimate a range of fee bids to include in a transaction.

 ## Setting up the project